inv4fee2020/pli_node_conf/node_backup_restore.md

 # Performing a BACKUP

 **IMPORTANT ::** _Backups are stored locally on your VPS host.
-It is YOUR responsibility to ensure these files are copied to another location off the local node so that you can recover the node in the event of disk corruption / failure._
+It is YOUR responsibility as a node operator to ensure these files are copied to another location off the local node so that you can recover the node in the event of disk corruption / failure._

 ### Usage syntax